eng618/pwa.garciaericn/SECURITY.md

 ## Supported Versions

-Master is the only supported
+Master is the only supported version.

 ## Reporting a Vulnerability